ericyoo36/coding_assignment/README.md

      * Install python extension if not already installed

-     * Click on Reun, then Start Debugging
+     * Click on Run, then Start Debugging

 5. via terminal